- Search The Registry

-At the time of her birth, Duluth had an extremely small African American population of about 200 people.
-Speaking to an interviewer years later, Ethel recalled that she had been lonely as a child.
+At the time of her birth, Duluth had an extremely small African American population of about 200.
+Speaking to an interviewer years later, Ethel recalled being lonely as a child.
 She and her family faced racism from neighbors and community members.
-Her father was a major influence in her life and often read to her and her siblings about African American struggles and the need to stand up to racism.
+Her father was a major influence in her life and often read to her, and her siblings about African American struggles and the need to stand up to racism.
 During high school, Ethel was trained in stenography.

 Four years later, the need to care for her sick mother brought Ray back to Minnesota.
 After a short time in Duluth, she relocated to Minneapolis and took on the position of associate head resident at the Phyllis Wheatley House.
-In 1928, the Minneapolis Police Department formed the first women’s bureau and hired her as the first African American policewoman in Minnesota.
-She continued to work until 1931, when acute arthritis forced her to retire.
+In 1928, the Minneapolis Police Department formed the first women’s bureau and hired her as Minnesota's first African American policewoman.
+She continued to work until 1931 when acute arthritis forced her to retire.
 Ray married her first husband, LeRoy A. H. Williams, in 1929.
-They had two sons; Thatcher was born in January 1933 and Glenn Ray in July 1934.
+They had two sons; Thatcher was born in January 1933, and Glenn Ray in July 1934.
 They moved throughout the country, where she worked various secretary jobs.
 By 1943, she had separated from her first husband and lived in Seattle.
 In February 1944, she married Clarence A. Nance; her two sons took his last name.